jianlin-cheng/FunBind/funbind_container/README.md

 # From the funbind_container directory
 docker build --network=host -t funbind_predictor .

+# Alternatively download the funbind_container from our dockerhub as bellow
+docker pull yw7bh/funbind_predictor:latest
 ```

 ## &#128293; Running the Container with Model Caching